 Related Law & Policy:

-This policy applies to every employee of George Mason University working in classified research or otherwise involved with classified materials.
+This policy applies to every employee, student, and consultant of George Mason University working in classified research or otherwise involved with classified materials.

 II.
 POLICY STATEMENT